dndungu/rest/README.md

 REST encourages using an event broker to send state changes between services.

 ## Metrics
-REST encourages tracking operations performance using
+REST encourages tracking function performance metrics.

 ## Unit Testing
 REST encourages mocking database, metrics client, and event broker to allow for 100% test code coverage in your project.